karolz-ms/actions-composecli-demo/README.md

     You will use your repository to save Azure credentials that GitHub actions will use to access Azure on your behalf.
 That is also why it is important to **make the repository private**.

 1. **Create Azure resource group for the app.**

+   > Change the name (`rg-guestbookexpress`) and location (`westus2`) of the new Azure resource group as appropriate

     ```bash
     az login

-    % Make sure the selected Azure subscription is what you want
+    az account show # Verify your selected subscription is what you want
     az group create --name rg-guestbookexpress --location westus2

 1. **Create Azure service principal and secret for GitHub actions.**

     This service principal will be used by GitHub actions to authenticate to Azure and manage Azure resources related to the application.

-    > You might need to change the name of the GitHub actions service principal to make it unique within your Azure Active Directory tenant.
+    > You might need to change the name of the GitHub actions service principal (`http://sp-guestbookexpress-githubci`; the "http://" prefix is considered part of the name) to make it unique within your Azure Active Directory tenant.

     ```bash
     az ad sp create-for-rbac --name http://sp-guestbookexpress-githubci --role contributor --scopes $(az group show --name rg-guestbookexpress --query '[id]' --output tsv) --sdk-auth